TokyoTech-SasaharaLAB-CREST/Research-Internship/index.md

 ## Sasahara Lab Research Intership Program

-Sasahara Lab's Research Intership program is a 12 weeks intense program with mix of hands on expereince to computational social science methods and conducting real worl research collaborating with diverse research scientists.
+Sasahara Lab's Research Intership program is a 12 weeks intense program with mix of hands on expereince to computational social science methods and conducting real world research collaborating with diverse research scientists.

 ## Core Team